September 24, 2020 5:30 pm - 6:15 pm

 Planting Fall Bulbs for Spring Blooms

-Get an early welcome to spring with tulips, crocus, daffodils, and more when you plant bulbs this fall.
+Receive an early welcome to spring with tulips, crocus, daffodils, and more when you plant fall bulbs during the fall.

 When to plant:

 When the overnight temperatures start dropping, around 40°overnights or 6-8 weeks before the ground freezes.
-You can buy bulbs before this time and we highly recommend it so you’re ready to plant!
 Store the fall bulbs around 60 to 65 degrees F in a dry area before being planted.

 Things to consider when choosing bulbs:

-Where to Plant – First, make sure the soil is well-draining.
+First, make sure the soil is well-draining.
 Bulbs don’t like wet feet or else they may rot.
 Add amendments like compost or top soil to ensure proper drainage.
 Try not to plant in low lying areas where water pools and stays wet for awhile.
-Add Bulb Tone to your soil when you plant to give them proper nutrients before and after blooming.
+Add Bulb Tone from Espoma to your soil when you plant to give them proper nutrients before and after blooming.

-Most bulbs need full or part sun.
+Most bulbs need full to part sun.
 Check the bulb packaging to see sun requirements.